 For unbundled Transmission Services, in case the Auction results in an Auction Premium, the Auction Premium will be charged by TSO, in accordance with Attachment A of the Access Code for Transmission.

-Conversion of Entry and Exit Services into Wheeling or Operational Capacity Usage Commitments

-The TSO offers on PRISMA all Network Users having newly acquired firm and/or backhaul Entry and Exit Services in the last 15 Days on the Primary Market, eligible as provided for in ACT - Attachment A for Wheeling or Operational Capacity Usage Commitments, the possibility to convert these Entry and Exit Services into a Wheeling or an Operational Capacity Usage Commitment, under following restrictive conditions:

-Entry and Exit Services need to have the same Service Period which is at least 1 Gas Day,

-The Service Period of the OCUC or Wheeling will be identical as initially contracted,

-The Service Start Date is in the future,

-The minimum quantity for conversion is 1 kWh/h, the maximum quantity for conversion is the minimum between the initially contracted Entry and Exit Service, and

-Conversion can be done till 2 full hours before the start of the Service Period

 Service Confirmation

 In case the Transmission Service was allocated via PRISMA, the Service Confirmation is sent by the TSO once the results are communicated to him, and the TSO registers the Service as a Subscribed Transmission Service.
 No further signature is required.